-A delicious traditional recipe for Christmas-spiced red cabbage.
+A delicious traditional and easy red cabbage recipe for Christmas.
 This classic festive side dish is suitable for vegetarians and vegan and is a must-have on every Christmas dinner table.

 The colour of red cabbage is just incredible don’t you think?
 How could you see something so bright and vibrant and not be tempted to give it a try?
 Well – quite easily if you’re my kids apparently but that’s fine.
 Not everything I make has to be for them and ever since we started having a Christmas meal with our friends in London every December this red cabbage recipe has been an essential part of our festive table.